 The Board is in charge of implementing the strategic lines approved by the General Assembly of members and overseeing the day-to-day operations of the association, representing Asebio in the various forums and alliances we are part of.

 Professionals who organize and coordinate Asebio’s activities, focused on bringing about political and economic changes that promote the development of the biotechnology sector.

-Through commissions and their workgroups, Asebio members make their voices heard and put together proposals to make the most of biotechnology’s potential for innovation in healthcare, agrifood and bioeconomy.
+Through committees and their workgroups, Asebio members make their voices heard and put together proposals to make the most of biotechnology’s potential for innovation in healthcare, agrifood and bioeconomy.